 Can tooth decay affect dental crowns?

-Yes, if a dental crown is damaged or loose, bacteria can reach the tooth beneath and cause infection.
+Yes, if there is damage to your dental crown or it becomes loose, bacteria can reach the tooth beneath and cause infection.
 Please call us if you have an old or loose crown.
-If a dental crown is not properly fixed over a tooth, bacteria can accumulate beneath the crown.
+If your dentist does not place the dental crown properly over the tooth, bacteria can accumulate beneath the crown.
 If you feel irritation or sensitivity near the bottom of your dental crown, or if your crown feels loose, contact our dental office.

 Is the dental crown treatment painful?